-- point average.
-SCSB policy 5.20 II F, G, H - C. Parents or guardians of each student will be notified in writing annually of the progress of the student toward achieving the district's identified minimum levels of performance in reading and mathematics and the student's results on each state wide assessment test to include those needed as graduation requirement.
-Evaluation of each student's progress will be based upon the student's classroom work, observations, tests, district and state assessment and other relevant information. - D. Teachers must contact parent(s) by phone call, email or letter at any time during a grading period when it is apparent that the student may fail.
+- A. The time required to complete senior high school will depend upon successful completion of required state and district credits, testing requirements and grade point average.
+SCSB policy 5.20 II F, G, H - B Parents or guardians of each student will be notified in writing annually of the progress of the student toward achieving the district's identified minimum levels of performance in reading and mathematics and the student's results on each statewide assessment test to include those needed as graduation requirement.
+Evaluation of each student's progress will be based upon the student's classwork, observations, tests, district and state assessment and other relevant information. - C. Teachers must contact parent(s) by phone call, email or letter any time during a grading period when it is apparent that the student may fail.
 Formal notification must include progress reports as well as letters, documented phone calls, report cards and parent conferences.
 Every effort will be made to provide communication in the child's/parent's home language, if feasible.
-The opportunity for a conference with the teacher or principal must be provided to the parent of any student who may be retained. - E. At the end of each semester, the parent or guardian of each student in grades 9, 10, 11, and 12 who has an unweighted cumulative grade point average of less than 2.5 must be notified that the student is at risk of not meeting the requirements for graduation. - F. School personnel should attempt to identify those students at each grade level in grades 9 through 12 who have attained a cumulative grade point average at or below the minimum grade point average required for graduation pursuant to F.S.
-1003.43(5) (e) 2.
-School must further inform parents of provisions for assisting such students to achieve the required cumulative grade point average.
-[F.S.
-1003.43(5) (e) (2)].
-Provisions may include but not be limited to: - Referral to the school's Intervention Team - Remedial groups within existing classes - Extended School Year programs for students who qualify - Credit recovery programs for students who qualify - Remedial programs during the day - G. No student may be retained based solely on his/her level of English language proficiency.
-A formal retention recommendation regarding an English Language Learner/ Limited English Proficient may be made through the action of an ELL/LEP committee [F.S.
-1008.25]. - H. Mid-Year Promotion for Retained Students/Grade Re-Classification and Graduation
+The opportunity for a conference with the teacher or principal must be provided to the parent of any student who may be retained. - D. At the end of each semester, the parent or guardian of each student in grades 9, 10, 11, 12 who has an unweighted cumulative grade point average of less than 2.5 must be notified that the student is at risk of not meeting the requirements for graduation. - E. School personnel should attempt to identify those students at each grade level in grades 9 through 12 who have attained a cumulative grade point average at or below the minimum grade point average required for graduation pursuant to F.S.
+1003.43(5)(e)2.
+School must further inform parents of provisions for assisting such students to achieve the required cumulative grade point average 1003.43(5)(e)2.
+Provisions may include but not be limited to: - Referral to the school's Intervention Team - Remedial groups within existing classes - Extended School Year programs for students who qualify - Credit recovery programs for students who qualify - Remedial programs during the day - F. No student may be retained based solely on his/her level of English language proficiency.
+A formal retention recommendation regarding an English Language Learner/Limited English Proficient may be made through the action of an ELL/LEP committee [F.S.
+1008.25]. - G. Mid-Year Promotion for Retained Students/Grade Re-Classification and Graduation

 - 1. In no case shall this decision to mid-year promote or reclassify grade level be based on age or on the basis of social promotion.
 For students who are retained, the school will consider placement in an intensive program that is different from the previous year's program and that takes into account the student's learning style.
 When students are retained for two or more years, the school will consider other, more intensive or alternative placements. - 2.
-A transition meeting will be held when an 8th grade student is being considered for promotion to high school when all middle school courses have been recovered to include all academic options prior to the end of the first semester. - 3.
+A transition meeting will be held with middle school and high school counselors and administrators when an 8th grade student is being considered for promotion to high school when all middle school courses have been recovered to include all academic options prior to the end of the first semester. - 3.
 Students who have successfully completed all graduation requirements for the option in which they are enrolled (traditional, 18 credit Accelerated Diploma, 24 credit Early Graduation Diploma) may graduate at mid-year.
-Counselors will provide information for dual enrollment, early admission or post- secondary options available to mid-term graduates.
+Counselors will provide information for dual enrollment, early admission or post-secondary options available to mid-term graduates.
 Graduates may return to their school for graduation ceremonies.